 Much like the Olympics, the Games are held every four years and are second only to the Olympics in importance on the world equestrian calendar.
 Eight world championships will be decided during the 14-day event.
-The competitions include: Jumping, Dressage, Para-Equestrian Dressage, Eventing, Driving, Endurance, Vaulting, and Reining.
+The competitions include:

-Tryon will join an impressive list of cities to host the Games which include Stockholm, Sweden (1990), The Hague, Netherlands (1994), Rome, Italy (1998) and Normandy, France (2014).
+Tryon joins an impressive list of cities to host the Games, including Stockholm, Sweden (1990), The Hague, Netherlands (1994), Rome, Italy (1998) and Normandy, France (2014).

 The Tryon International Equestrian Center, created by Mark Bellissimo, attracted the Games in large part because of its world-class facilities.
 The 1,600-acre venue features 1,200 permanent stables and 12 arenas.
 The arenas include a floodlit international arena capable of accommodating up to 12,000 spectators, with VIP seating for up to 1,500, and a covered arena that has another 5,000 seats.
 In addition, the International Equestrian Center has a top-notch cross country course used for Eventing and Driving, and it is surrounded by hundreds of miles of equestrian trails for Endurance.

-As local experts with extensive in-market relationships, the Asheville Convention & Visitors Bureau sales team are the first point of contact to help you find the right fit for any size group.
+As local experts with extensive in-market relationships, the Explore Asheville Convention & Visitors Bureau sales team are the first point of contact to help you find the right fit for any size group.
 Our free services save you time and effort, and help you find the best accommodations and experiences for your needs.